 - Only apply Skudo only when the surface temperature is above 40 and below 105 degrees F.

-- Ensure there is adequate ventilation.
+- Ensure good ventilation.

-- Protect the area of any traffic for at least 3 hours to allow Skudo to fully dry (HT Mat System will take longer to dry, but will be able to handle foot traffic after 3 hours and machine traffic the
+- Protect the area of any traffic for at least 3 hours to allow Skudo to fully dry (HT Mat System will take longer to dry, but will be able to handle foot traffic after 3 hours and machine traffic the next day).

 - Ensure the area is clean and free from any prior coatings and any foreign materials that will contaminate or compromise the Base Coat.